Kaatsu

-Kaatsu (Japanese: 加圧, often styled as KAATSU or KAATSU) is a patented exercise method developed by Dr. Yoshiaki Sato that is based on blood flow moderation exercise (or vascular occlusion moderation training) involving compression of the vasculature proximal to the exercising muscles by the Kaatsu Master device.
+Kaatsu (Japanese: 加圧, often styled as KAATSU or KAATSU) is a patented exercise method developed by Dr. Yoshiaki Sato that is based on blood flow moderation exercise involving compression of the vasculature proximal to the exercising muscles by the Kaatsu Master device.

 Invention

 In 1966 at the age of 18 while Yoshiaki Sato was attending a Buddhist ceremony in his native Japan, his legs went numb while sitting in the traditional Japanese posture on the floor.
 Out of desperation, he began to massage his calves in an attempt to relieve the discomfort during the long ceremony.
 He realized that his blood circulation was blocked in his calves.
 The feeling was similar to "the pump" he experienced as a bodybuilder, referring to the swelling of one's muscles during a workout.
 This was when he conceived the original idea of blood flow moderation training.

-Over the next 7 years, he experimented on himself by applying different bicycle tubes, ropes and bands at different pressures on various parts of his body.
-After documenting his self-experiments, learning what worked and what did not, he developed effective protocols to safely modify blood flow for the purpose of enabling muscle growth.

-The "moment of proof" for Sato came at the age of 25.
-He suffered a badly broken ankle and tore knee ligaments during a skiing accident.
-Sato's father - a local doctor - told him that his injuries would take six months to heal.
-During his recovery, Sato performed isometric exercises with his injured leg while using his KAATSU bands.
-When the cast was removed after 6 weeks, doctors were shocked.
-Not only had his injuries healed completely, but there was no muscle atrophy.
-This was an unheard of recovery for such an injury and attracted much attention from other people who asked Sato whether KAATSU would be effective for their health issues.
-In response, Sato opened a clinic in 1973 (the Sato Sports Plaza), which he operated between 1973 and 1982, treating thousands of people of all ages, and with a variety of health conditions.
+In response, Sato opened the Sato Sports Plaza in 1973 (the Sato Sports Plaza), which he operated between 1973 and 1982, treating thousands of people of all ages, and with a variety of health conditions.

-Patents

-In 1994, Sato applied for his first patents in Japan (Patent No. 2670421), U.S.A.
-(Patent No. 6149618), and Europe (UK, Germany, France, Italy with 94206403.0) as he produced the first Kaatsu Training bands.
-In 1997, Sato introduced the Kaatsu Instructor educational program where his defined protocols were shared with coaches, trainers, physical therapists and physicians throughout Japan.
-Over 3,000 Kaatsu Instructors were certified.
+The specialised equipment is patented and sold for use by certified instructors and others.